mglean/SC1000/README.md

 # SC1000 mglean version development

 NOTES..
-1. Need to add os-version.mp3 "firmware version 1.7 beta with LED Ring Mod" ..
-This is added to the tarbal folder.
+1. added os-version.mp3 "firmware version 1.7 beta with LED Ring Mod" ..
+This was added to the tarbal folder.
+CHECK
-2. Check the custom 16 button scsettings.txt file is correct in tarbal folder..
+2. Checked the custom 16 button scsettings.txt file is correct in tarbal folder..
+CHECK
-3. Check for sc.tar and scsettings.txt in software folder.
+3. Check for sc.tar (8 files) and scsettings.txt in software folder.
+CHECKED
-4. Check for sc.tar and scsettings.bak in software folder.
+4. Made a zip that contains a bets folder, a samples folder, the 2KB xwax script, sc.tar and my custom 16 button scsettings.txt file.
+This zip is downloadable in assets.
+5. Made USB STICK from zip the 5 files, inserted USB into SC1000 and started the updating sequence (HOLDING BEAT BUTTON AND PRESSING POWER ON)
+Updated SC1000 and triggered mp3..
+Confirmed by.. "firmware version 1.7 beta with LED Ring Mod" SC1000 is ready for development..
+Next attempt is PSTURMs LED RING MOD.

 ## Open-source portable digital scratch instrument